drJeckyll/tumblr-chat-messages-downloader/README.md

 ...
 ```

-Once you have acquired this list, run the script again, this time using the number of the conversation you want to download as the fourth argument:
+Once you have acquired this list, run the script again, this time using the number of the conversation you want to download:
 ```
 Usage: ./tumblr.php -u username -p password -b blog -c 111111111
 ```